Geometry-Dependent Defect Merging Induces Bifurcated Dynamics in Active Networks

-Cytoskeletal networks can dynamically reconfigure themselves and generate force to fulfill crucial functions in life, such as mechanical support, motility and division of cells.
+Cytoskeletal networks can dynamically reconfigure themselves and generate force to fulfill crucial functions in life, such as mechanical support, motility, and division of cells.
 Furthermore, in neurons, microtubules are organized into parallel arrays that serve as tracks for cargo transport \cite{baas11}.
 After an axon is injured, the rearrangement of microtubule orientations into parallel arrays plays a key role in axon regeneration \cite{he16}.
 Kinesin motors that can actively bind and walk on microtubules may contribute to the healing and alignment of microtubule networks \cite{braun09}.
-However, such mechanisms of healing by motors have not been studied.
-Past research on self-healing cytoskeletal networks mainly focuses on mechanisms through adding or reassembling the subunits that make up the cytoskeleton.
+However, such mechanisms of healing by motors are not well studied.
+Previous research on self-healing cytoskeletal networks has mainly focused on mechanisms through adding or reassembling the subunits that make up the cytoskeleton.
 For example, individual microtubules are found to be capable of incorporating free tubulins to repair lattice defects \cite{schaedel15}.
-At the network level, filamentous actin hydrogels can restore their storage modulus through dynamic polymerization and depolymerization of globular actin, after a shear strain is removed \cite{sano11}. { Motor proteins can also reconnect laser-ablated microtubule bundles in mitotic spindles \cite{elting14}.} In this Letter, we investigate an {underexplored} self-healing mechanism, where active crosslinking and diffusion by motor proteins can heal defects in microtubule networks. { In particular, we focus on healing through the closure of defects—such as cuts in O-shaped networks and cracks in V-shaped networks. }
+At the network level, filamentous actin hydrogels can restore their storage modulus through dynamic polymerization and depolymerization of globular actin, after a shear strain is removed \cite{sano11}.
+Motor proteins can also reconnect laser-ablated microtubule bundles in mitotic spindles \cite{elting14}.
+In this Letter, we investigate how active crosslinking by motor proteins drives geometry-dependent defect merging in O-shaped and V-shaped microtubule networks, leading to bifurcated dynamics.